ArshiAAkhavan/arshiaakhavan.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Amirmahdi Namjoo
+title: ArshiA Akhavan

 # Full name (for SEO)
-first_name: Amirmahdi
+first_name: Arshia
-last_name: Namjoo
+last_name: Akhavan

 # Is this the primary user of the site?
 superuser: true